alphagov/govuk-developer-docs/source/kubernetes/get-started/access-eks-cluster/index.html.md

     aws eks update-kubeconfig --name govuk
     ```

-1. To make it easier to switch between clusters, namespaces or users, edit your kubectl configuration (usually located at `~/.kube/config`) and rename the new context with a more human readable context name.
+1. To make it easier to switch between clusters, namespaces or users, you can rename the new context to match the name of the environment:

-    To do this, edit the `name` field of the last context in the kubectl configuration.
-For example, you can set the `name` to `<govuk-environment>`.
+    Edit the `name` field of the last context in `~/.kube/config`.
+For example, for the staging environment you could set `name` to `govuk-staging`.

     See the [Kubernetes documentation on configuring access to multiple clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) for more information.

-1. To check that you have access to the cluster, run:
+1. Check that you can access the cluster:

     ```sh
     kubectl config use-context <govuk-environment>
-    kubectl cluster-info
+    kubectl get deploy/frontend
     ```

-    If you have access, you should get information about the GOV.UK EKS cluster control plane, like in the following example:

-    ```sh
-    Kubernetes control plane is https://{GOVUK_CLUSTER_ADDRESS}.{AWS_REGION}.eks.amazonaws.com
+    You should see output similar to:

     ```

-## Switching clusters

-To switch clusters:
+    NAME       READY   UP-TO-DATE   AVAILABLE   AGE
+    frontend   2/2     2            2           399d
+    ```

+## Access a cluster that you have accessed before

+To switch to a cluster that you have previously configured in `~/.kube/config` as above:

-1. Run the export AWS credentials command in the `gds-cli`, selecting the appropriate GOV.UK environment and role:
+1. Obtain AWS credentials using `gds-cli` for the desired GOV.UK environment and role:

      ```sh
      eval $(gds aws govuk-<govuk-environment>-<role> -e --art 8h)